timgilbert/long-war-unix-installer/README.md

 * Verify mod uninstallation with git
   * Backup renamed files from feral directory, and restore on mod uninstallation
   * Uninstall should remove `MacInit/*.ini`
-* Give a version to the installer, git-flow if need be, etc
 * Post-installation, verify that phone home is disabled and warn if not

 ### Blue Sky TODO